This post may contain affiliate links which won’t change your price but will share some commission.

 Hormonal imbalances, particularly in women, can manifest as a variety of symptoms.
 Common symptoms of a hormone imbalance from veganism may include hair loss, brittle nails/bones, dull or inflamed skin, dizziness, amenorrhea (loss of menstrual cycle), painful periods, and weight loss.
 Women of childbearing age have unique caloric and nutrient requirements for optimal health, and attaining a calorically and nutrient sufficient diet without animal products may be difficult.

-Suggestions for a Safe Vegan Diet for Beginners
+Suggestions for Beginners

 If you choose to explore veganism, it’s best to prepare.
 Here are some suggestions for a safe way to go vegan.